 Filipino-American actress Danielle Lyn is certainly not one to settle on doing one thing.

 "I have been an actor for over five years," she says.
-The competitive ice skater turned model turned actress has been working for a total of ten
+The competitive ice skater turned model turned actress has been working for a total of ten years, and shows no signs of slowing down.

 "I'm writing, I have several books that I'm working on.
 I've done a lot of things on a production level," she says, a reference to her hopes of producing original content for media companies such as Netflix or Hulu.